 Hi there! 🙂 I’m Jules.
-I’m an artist, creative coach, mom of two amazing girls, engaged to my best friend and partner in all things, and living and loving life in Portland, Oregon.
+I’m an artist, creative business coach, mom of two amazing girls, married to my best friend and partner in all things, and living and loving life in Portland, Oregon.
 I have one of those minds that hardly ever shuts off (thank goodness for meditation!
 In fact, for me, making art is a form of meditation.)
 I’m constantly exploring new ways to bring beauty, creativity, and happiness into the world.

 I know I just told you that I’m an artist, but I really think of myself more as a “creative explorer.”
 I’ve done just about every form of 2D art you can imagine, as well as dabbled in some 3D art projects, as well.
 But below you can read about some of my favorite ways to make art…